BillmanH/exoplanets/README.md

 * uploading that data to cosmos (once parsed) with `python scripts/upload_systems.py`

 ### Database (Cosmos DB)
 The connection info is in the `configure.yaml` and looks like this.
 It is in `.gitignore` so you will need to add that file.
+The format of of `configure.yaml` is as follows:
 ```
 # Web location of the cosmos DB:
 endpoint: wss://<the domain of your instance>:443/